-Software used for sending and receiving message holder objects.
-When sending messages, the native adapter provides simple data routing and the ability to support one or more communication transport mechanisms.
-Simple data routing is based on metadata in the message holder object such as the category of message and type of message.
+Software used for sending and receiving message-holder objects.
+When sending messages, the native adapter provides simple data routing and the ability to support one or more communications transport mechanisms.
+Simple data routing is based on metadata in the message-holder object such as the category of message and type of message.
 Messages can be sent asynchronously or synchronously.
-Depending on the communication transport mechanism used, messages can be sent under single-phase transactional control.
+If the underlying communication transport mechanism supports transactional messaging, messages can be sent under single-phase transactional control.
 Transactional support is limited to the capabilities of the transport mechanism used.
-The message holder object is marshaled into the communications message format used by the transport mechanism.
-When a communications message is received, the native adapter unmarshals the message back into the message holder object.
+The message-holder object is marshaled into the communications message format used by the transport mechanism.
+When a communications message is received, the native adapter unmarshals the message back into the message-holder object.